truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 Notable changes:

+* Prevent the TrueNAS UI from sending an improper payload for the Outboard Activity option when re-saving an edit to global network settings ([NAS-131787](https://ixsystems.atlassian.net/browse/NAS-131787)).
 * When moving from an existing applications pool to a new pool, TrueNAS does not present the option to **Migrate applications to the new pool** because the underlying functionality is not present in the new Docker apps framework ([NAS-131610](https://ixsystems.atlassian.net/browse/NAS-131610)).
 Users who need to redeploy the applications pool can either choose to leave existing applications on the previous location, remove existing applications and reinstall on the new pool, or manually relocate and clean up data.
 * Documentation Hub Update: To reflect the continuing process of application maintenance and updates as separate from TrueNAS major version releases, all application Tutorials are moved from the Tutorials section in TrueNAS version documentation to a dedicated and unversioned [TrueNAS Apps](https://www.truenas.com/docs/truenasapps/) section.